tttmmmyyyy/fixlang/std_doc/Std.md

 ### `type Array a = box { primitive }`

+The type of variable length arrays.
+This is a boxed type.

 ### `type Bool = unbox { primitive }`

+The type of boolean values.

 ### `type Boxed a = box struct { ...fields... }`